BaskaKlim/Statistical-Thinking-in-Python-Part-1/README.md

 2. Use sns.swarmplot() to make a bee swarm plot from the DataFrame containing the Fisher iris data set, df.
 The x-axis should contain each of the three species, and the y-axis should contain the petal lengths.
 3. Label the axes.
 4. Show your plot.

+## Computing the ECDF
+In this exercise, you will write a function that takes as input a 1D array of data and then returns the x and y values of the ECDF.
+You will use this function over and over again throughout this course and its sequel.
+ECDFs are among the most important plots in statistical analysis.
+You can write your own function, foo(x,y) according to the following skeleton: def foo(a,b):
+   *"""State what function does here"""
+    # Computation performed here
+    return x, y*

+The function foo() above takes two arguments a and b and returns two values x and y.
+The function header **def foo(a,b):** contains the function signature foo(a,b), which consists of the function name, along with its parameters.

+**Instructions**

+1. Define a function with the signature ecdf(data).
+Within the function definition, Compute the number of data points, n, using the len() function.
+2. The x-values are the sorted data.
+Use the np.sort() function to perform the sorting.
+3. The y data of the ECDF go from 1/n to 1 in equally spaced increments.
+You can construct this using np.arange().
+Remember, however, that the end value in np.arange() is not inclusive.
+Therefore, np.arange() will need to go from 1 to n+1.
+Be sure to divide this by n.
+4. The function returns the values x and y.